Bad-ptr/common-header-mode-line.el/README.md

 ## How to use

-`M-x customize-group RET common-heade-mode-line RET`
+`M-x customize-group RET common-header-mode-line RET`

 `M-x customize-group RET common-mode-line RET`